47th Meeting of the EHRS

 Janssen Research & Development, San Diego, USA

-Title: Three out Four: A 25 Year Relationship with Histamine Receptors
+Title: Three out of Four: A 25 Year Relationship with Histamine Receptors

 Prof. Patrizio Blandina

 University of Florence, Italy

 Title: Histaminergic neurotransmission as a gateway integrating peripheral signals to coordinate behavioral responses

 For delegates attending this year’s EHRS conference, we recommend to book accommodation on Campus where an allocation of rooms has been reserved for the conference.
 You may also book privately a nearby Hotel.
 In any case, it is advisable to book early as rooms will go quickly!